 The History of Japanese Tea Ceremonies

 The Japanese Tea Ceremony may be an ideal illustration of a wabi-sabi activity.
+The imperfect items used in the ceremony include mismatched cups and utensils.
+This concept is loosely linked to other ceramic creations like “Kintsugi”, the art of preparing broken ceramics with a paste-like mixture of gold and lacquer.
+With Wabi sabi based on the idea that nothing is perfect from the start, “Kintsugi” emphasizes the repairs of the object, symbolizing the point that its history is a critical part of its beauty.
 Many of the Tea Masters we know in the Kyoto area fully believe one achieves enlightenment, peace of mind through the simple, everyday preparation of tea.

 After Zen monks brought tea to Japan in the 13th century, it was first used at Zen monasteries.
 During the following decennia, tea became a popular commodity for the common people as well.
 Consequently, the first tea gatherings took shape, and betting games revolving around the blind tasting of tea became a fashionable pastime.
 In succession, shoin-tea gatherings held at the grand reception rooms in the mansions of the military elite laid the foundation for the further development of the rite of tea.
 Shogun Ashikaga Yoshimasa was a great proponent of this style.
 This is clear because he spent most of his waking hours in pursuit of the way of tea, appreciating the arts.
 He almost made it seem as if he had completely forgotten about his governmental responsibilities.